Professor Carolyn Taylor

 BM BCh (oxon) MA MRCP FRCR DPhil

-Carolyn Taylor is a consultant clinical oncologist and clinical research fellow.
+Carolyn Taylor is a consultant clinical oncologist and professor of oncology.
 She studied medicine at Oxford University.
 Her clinical training was in general medicine and then clinical oncology.
 She gained Fellowship of the Royal College of Radiologists in 2004.

 Since then she has worked as a clinical research fellow at the Clinical Trial Service Unit, doing research alongside clinical work.
 She completed her DPhil on the risk of heart disease after breast cancer radiotherapy in 2008.

 She now provides clinical leadership in large international collaborations including oncologists, epidemiologists, statisticians and cancer registry staff.

 She works in the Early Breast Cancer Trialists’ Collaborative Group on trials of surgery and radiotherapy.

 She is Principal Investigator on a Cancer Research UK research program on the benefits and risks of cancer treatments.
 This programme combines information from high quality datasets to produce estimates of benefits and risks for use by oncologists in the clinic today.